dehincome/cyclistic_bike_share/README.md

 # Cyclistic_Bike_Share

-Its a capstone project of my Data Analytics Bootcamp.
+A capstone project of Junior Data Analyst Bootcamp using the R programming language.